pbougue/tartare/documentation/tartare.md

 ### Automatic update for Contributor Data Sources
 Every minutes, a check is done on every `Data Source` with an automatic fetch config (`input.type`=`auto`).
 - if the `Data Source` has never been fetched, a fetch will be launched (see below)
-- if the `Data Source` has not been fetch since the last schedule, it will be launched (see below) If a fetch needs to be done, the corresponding `contributor_export` action is added to the pending list of Tartare's actions (unless a contributor_export for this contributor is already pending).
+- if the `Data Source` has not been fetched since the last schedule, it will be launched (see below) If a fetch needs to be done, the corresponding `contributor_export` action is added to the pending list of Tartare's actions (unless a contributor_export for this contributor is already pending).

 ### Automatic update for Coverages